NicolasBwn/projetnico/README_DAILY_ERASMUS_THINGS.md

 I’ve learn more things about Epigenetics, like Epigenome, DNA methylation, CG (or CpG) site.
 Also what epigenetics affects to, and what affects epigenetics.
-And mainly, getting an access card & SLU e-mail.
+And mainly, getting an access card & trying to get a SLU e-mail.

 08/02/2023

+I went deeper in the CpG site thing.
+I discovered that there's three differents categories of epigenetics ; Direct, Within-Indivudal and Across-Generations.
+Currently learning histone and chromatin mechanism in epigenetics.
+And trying to get Nextflow to do the exercise that Amrei sent me.